Personal Tax Planning & Advice

 We’re also different in some ways – here’s how:

-Contact one of our Personal Tax experts now!
+Contact one of our Personal Tax experts (CPA) now!

 Personal income tax planning is important

 There are many ways to minimize your personal income tax liability.
 Personal Income Tax planning allows you to make the most of available exemptions, deductions and benefits.

 Depending on how much you earn, you can take advantage of personal tax planning techniques or refundable tax credits.

 For example, a Registered Retirement Savings Plan Contribution (RRSP) can reduce your netincome.
 The profits in your RRSP portfolio are completely tax free – you don’t pay taxes on dividends and interest on the money earned from the investment.

 You may qualify for refundable tax credits such as GST/HST and Working Income Tax Benefit (WITB).
 You could also increase your Canada Child Benefits.

 To avoid a large tax bill and also ensure that you file your tax returns correctly and within deadline, planning in advance is essential.

 The Federal government earns 30% of its revenue from personal income taxes.
 As a Canadian taxpayer, you’re doing your bit to help pay for the country’s public infrastructure, schools, healthcare, and cultural activities.